DON’T MISS

 How do I pay for an ambulance in Switzerland?

 In a medical emergency, ambulance staff have a duty of care to assist you.
-If the medical emergency is critical, they will only check for health insurance once the situation has stabilised.
+If the medical emergency is critical, they will only check if you have health insurance once the situation has stabilised.
 Ambulance costs are covered by your basic or supplemental health insurance and will be combined with your total bill from the hospital.
-If you have suffered an accident at work, then your costs will be covered by Accident & Occupational diseases insurance.
+If you have suffered an accident at work, then your costs will be covered by accident and occupational diseases insurance.

 What to do in the event of a medical emergency